Computer screen displaying command prompt with network ping commands and timeout results.

 How long does it take to switch to a new managed IT provider?

 The onboarding process typically takes 30-60 days for complete transition.
-This includes documentation of your current environment, knowledge transfer from your previous provider (if applicable), implementation of monitoring tools, and team training.
+This includes documentation of your current environment, knowledge transfer from your previous provider, implementation of monitoring tools, and team training.
 Most providers offer transition assistance to minimize disruption.
 Plan to maintain overlap with your current solution for at least 30 days to ensure continuity.

 Can I negotiate managed IT pricing?